 Since 2008, regional policy has adapted to changing needs and harsher financial conditions.

 Quicker delivery of funding

-The Commission has been working with EU countries, particularly those that are currently receiving special macro-economic assistance, the so-called 'programme countries' (Ireland, Romania, Latvia, Portugal and Greece).
-This should help to speed up the release of EU funding and make additional advance payments.
+The Commission has been working with EU countries, particularly those that who have received or are currently receiving special macro-economic assistance, the so-called 'programme countries' (Ireland, Romania, Hungary, Latvia, Spain, Portugal, Cyprus and Greece).

 Increased co-financing rates